meese-enterprises/file-syncer/README.md

 cd parent_dir

 # starts live-sync of files under "common_files" to "my-app/HardLinked/common_files"
-npx file-syncer --from common_files --to my-app/HardLinked
+npx @meese-enterprises/file-syncer --from common_files --to my-app/HardLinked
 ```

 Then in your `Dockerfile`: